FreePressUnlimited/Security_HQ/training-material.md

 ## [Security Checklist (PDF)](https://security.money-trail.org/assets/London-Sept-2018/secucheck.pdf)

 **WHAT**: The checklist is a "pocket" tool to help you quickly identify areas of digital security concerns.
 This checklist doesn’t replace a personal digital security audit.
-Check all that applies.

 **LEARN MORE**: [MoneyTrail Safety page](https://www.money-trail.org/safety/).